koyagabriel/assessment/data_structure/data_structure.md

 #### Heaps

 A heap is a specific type of tree with some of its own additional rules.
-In a heap elements are arranged in increasing or decreasing order such that the root element is either the maximum or minimum value in a tree.
+In a heap elements are arranged in increasing or decreasing order such that the root element is either the maximum or minimum value in a tree.<br />

+Heaps are used in implementing efficient priority-queues, which in turn are used for scheduling processes in many operating systems.

 ##### Types of heaps: Max heaps and Min heaps